Ashukr321/complete_data_structure_and_algorithms_for_placement/README.md

     27. Write a program to find substring within a string , if found display position
     28. Reverse the string using two pointer approach
     29. Generate all the permutation of the string, also find total number of permutations ?
     30. Check string is a permutation or not
+    31. Implement brute force first occurrence index of string matching algo

 ## Stack